-After executing any selected touch probe cycle, the TNC displays the soft key WRITE LOG TO FILE.
+After executing the respective selected touch probe cycle, the TNC displays the WRITE LOG TO FILE soft key.
 If you press this soft key, the TNC will record the current values determined in the active touch probe cycle.

 If you store the measuring results, the TNC creates the text file TCHPRMAN.TXT.
-If you have not defined a path in the machine parameter fn16DefaultPath, the TNC will store the TCHPRMAN.TXT and TCHPRMAN.html files in the main directory TNC:\.
+If you have not specified a path in the machine parameter fn16DefaultPath (no. 102202), the TNC will save the TCHPRMAN.TXT and TCHPRMAN.html files in the main directory TNC:\.